-Combines federal and state financial resources to help fund improvements to public-use airports throughout the state.
+Airport Improvement Program (AIP) - The AIP combines federal and state financial resources to help fund improvements to public-use airports throughout the state.

-Among its duties, the state Office of the Commissioner of Railroads (OCR) works with private rail firms, local governments and citizens on a variety of highway/rail crossing issues.
+- Railroad crossing improvements - Wisconsin's Office of the Commissioner of Railroads (OCR) works with private rail firms, local governments and citizens on a variety of highway/rail crossing issues.

-The roadside sponsorship program is intended to recognize a corporation or business with the use of acknowledgement signs for their monetary contribution to the maintenance of highway roadsides.
+Roadside Sponsorship Program - The roadside sponsorship program is intended to recognize a corporation or business with the use of acknowledgement signs for their monetary contribution to the maintenance of highway roadsides.

 State Trunk Highway Fire Call Claim program - Wisconsin law provides this mechanism for local governments to recover up to $500 of their costs for responding to fire calls on highways maintained by the state.